jeshraghian/snntorch/README.rst

 * matplotlib
 * math

 They are automatically installed if snnTorch is installed using the pip command.
-Ensure the correct versions of torch and torchvision are installed for your system to enable CUDA compatibility.
+Ensure the correct version of torch is installed for your system to enable CUDA compatibility.

 Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^